JCB Fastrac

 The JCB Fastrac is a high-speed agricultural tractor series manufactured by JCB Landpower, part of the JCB group.

 Production began in 1991, with continual development to the present day.
 Generally the maximum speed of most models is 65 km/h, but slower (40 km/h) and faster (80 km/h) versions are produced.

+Design

 Engine

 All models have six-cylinder diesel engines.
-Initially supplied by Perkins Engines then Cummins, the current supplier is AGCO SISU Power.
+Initially supplied by Perkins Engines then Cummins, the current supplier is AGCO Power and FPT.

 Gearbox

 Three different gearboxes have been fitted to the Fastrac in production.